 In Bangladesh, one in five children between the age of six months and five years are affected by vitamin A deficiency.

 Of the estimated 190 million children globally suffering from vitamin A deficiency, 78 million are in India.
 Research has shown that Golden Rice has the potential to decrease vitamin A deficiency by 60 percent in the country and prevent 40,000 deaths per year.

 Will Golden Rice be effective at combating vitamin A deficiency?

-Ian Godwin, a professor of plant molecular genetics at the University of Queensland in Australia, told me his review of the academic literature contradicts claims by Greenpeace and GE Free NZ that Golden Rice isn’t a good source of vitamin A.
+Ian Godwin, a professor of plant molecular genetics at the University of Queensland in Australia, said his review of the academic literature contradicts claims by Greenpeace and GE Free NZ that Golden Rice isn’t a good source of vitamin A.

 “GE Free NZ is relying on old data based on the original Golden Rice variety from the 1990s,” Godwin said.
 “The new variety produces up to 23 times more beta-carotene than the original.”

 According to a 2009 study published in the American Journal of Clinical Nutrition, the improved Golden Rice strain, being tested in the Philippines and Bangladesh, is as effective as vitamin A capsules and works better than the natural beta-carotene found in spinach.

 “Daily consumption of a very modest amount of Golden Rice—about a cup—could supply 50 percent of the recommended daily allowance of vitamin A for an adult,” said rice breeder Russell Reinke, who leads the Healthier Rice Program at the International Rice Research Institute (IRRI), the organization that has been conducting field trials in the Philippines.
 “Ms. Bleakley’s statement is inaccurate and unsubstantiated.”